-Participants allergic to bee/wasp stings or insect bites should bring necessary medication (EpiPen) and alert staff before heading to the field.
+Participants allergic to bee/wasp stings or insect bites should bring necessary medication (EpiPen) and alert staff before heading to the field at all times and drink plenty of water.
+In winter. keep warm with protective jackets and raincoats.

 WEATHER